 NAWL (National Association of Women and the Law) is seeking a Project Director for its new Feminist Law Reform Project.
 The application deadline is 4 pm on July 5, 2017.

 Thank you to everyone who attended the 2017 ACCLE conference, co-sponsored with the Canadian Association of Law Teachers (CALT).
 Please stay tuned for an announcement regarding next year’s conference.

 Registration for Educating the Whole Lawyer, our 2017 joint conference with CALT, is now open.
 The conference will take place at the University of Victoria College of Law from June 8 – 10, 2017.
 Visit our online registration page for more details about the conference as well as important information about travel and accommodation options.
-The short conference program will be available shortly.
+The short and long program are both available.

 ACCLE wishes to extend its sincere thanks to Signa Daum Shanks and Brian Eyolfson for their deeply informative and helpful remarks at our recent AGM.
 Their discussion offers a helpful framework and some practical advice as we begin to consider the implications of the TRC’s Calls to Action for our clinical programs.
 For our members who missed this important session, we hope to have the recording available on our website shortly.
 In the interim, Professor Shanks has shared an important new article – Dr. Shauneen Pete’s 100 Ways: Indigenizing & Decolonizing Academic Programs – to assist us in our thinking on these issues.